 Starting a measurement

-The DynaPort MM needs to be programmed in order to measure.
+The DynaPort needs to be programmed in order to measure.

-When you connect a DynaPort MM to your computer a green information tile will appear for each connected device in the Devices tab.
+When you connect a DynaPort to your computer a green (MM) or brown (MM+) information tile will appear for each connected device in the Devices tab.
 The tile displays the device number (lower left corner), the battery status (upper left corner), and that it is connected via USB (upper right corner).

 Make sure to give Windows some time to recognize the device and install drivers, this will happen automatically.
-Only then can the DynaPort manager connect succesfully to any DynaPort devices.
+Only then can the DynaPort manager connect successfully to any DynaPort devices.

 Choose a device